 Dental crowns can also be used to build up your bite, this is called increasing the vertical dimension.

 If your teeth are generally healthy then dental crowns may be rather destructive and in this instance dental overlays can be made.
 These literally lay over the biting surfaces of your back teeth and raise the vertical dimension.

 Dental facelifts for people with no teeth

-If all of your teeth are missing, then a new cosmetic denture can be made.
+If all of your teeth are missing, then cosmetic dentures in London can be made.
 Dentures have the advantage that they rebuild the amount of lost bone support for your mouth and cheeks; plumping out your lips and cheeks again can dramatically help to reduce the prevalence of facial lines and wrinkles.

-Because dentures rebuild the soft tissue and gum work that would normally be round your teeth, these can have a dramatic effect on a youthful appearance and have a real anti-ageing effect.
+Because dentures rebuild the soft tissue and gum work that would normally be around your teeth, these can have a dramatic effect on a youthful appearance and have a real anti-ageing effect.

 Whilst many people may look to anti-ageing creams and more invasive skin care treatments to appear younger, looking deeper into the underlying cause of the wrinkles can often have a more dramatic and permanent effect.
 If facial lines and wrinkles are caused by tooth wear or tooth loss then a dental facelift may be your perfect solution.